 Another thing in the example on the left that can confuse the user is that there are two very similar (probably the same) options─“Cancel” and “Delete order”.
 Once again, the user must stop for a while and think, If I don't want to make this payment, which button should I click?

 This causes excess cognitive load as the user tries to discern the difference between these two options and the consequences each would have.
 That's why it's so important to reevaluate all the features provided and select only one option if they both have the same functionality.

 These kinds of banking CX mishaps often drive the customers crazy, leading to lost time, energy and negative emotions.
 The good news is that it doesn't demand a lot of effort to change this scenario and rework it to be easily understandable for the user.

-Don't mislead the users with confusing button placement.
-Place the button that leads to the next step intuitively, right after the payment form.
-Remember that the user fills in the payment form from the top down, and it's logical that, after the last input, he/she expects to find an easy way to move forward.
-Highlight the main button of the screen, and make it easy to find it as you can see in the example on the right.
+Confusing button placement can mislead the users.
+If you place the button that leads to the next step intuitively, right after the payment form, it simplifies and brightens customer experience.
+Remember that the user fills in the payment form from the top down, and after the last input, he/she expects to find an easy way to move forward.
+Highlight the main button of the screen, and make it easy to find, as you can see in the example on the right.

 Keep the secondary scenarios in mind, such as canceling the payment.
 Don't provide multiple options with the same meaning.
 In the example on the right, you can see that the primary option “Next” is emphasized, but there are two secondary options─ the ability to go back to the previous screen and the option to close the payment (with the “x” in the right upper corner).